rails/rails/guides/source/asset_pipeline.md

 The second feature of the asset pipeline is to use [import maps](https://github.com/WICG/import-maps) when serving JavaScript files.
-This lets you build modern applications using Javascript libraries made for ES modules (ESM) without the need for transpiling and bundling.
+This lets you build modern applications using JavaScript libraries made for ES modules (ESM) without the need for transpiling and bundling.
 In turn, **this eliminates the need for Webpack, yarn, node or any other part of the JavaScript toolchain**.